- Meet the Team

 If your condition falls between mild and moderate, you may want to consider dental sleep apnea treatment.
 Rather than using a CPAP device, which is a mask that fits over your face as you sleep, dental sleep apnea treatment involves a small dental device you pop into your mouth at bedtime.

 There are two different devices available.
-The first is a Mandibular Advancement Device (MAD).
+The first is a Mandibular Advancement Device (MAD) or SomnoMed®.
 It fits over your upper and lower teeth and advances your jaw forward so the lower teeth end up in front of the upper teeth to prevent soft tissues from collapsing and obstructing your airway.

 The second type of device is a tongue retaining mouthpiece.
 They’re similar to MADs, but they also hold your tongue forward.
 As a result, they prevent both your soft tissues and your tongue from obstructing your airway, helping you to breathe easier as you sleep.